Snehal1001/react_1/readme.md

-# Todo List with react
+# Todo List

+This is basic react + vite project.